agoravoting/agora-mixnet/README.md

       // each keymaker creates the shares and their proofs, these are added to the election val oneShare = Election.addShare(readyForShares, k1.createKeyShare(readyForShares), k1.id)
       val twoShares = Election.addShare(oneShare, k2.createKeyShare(readyForShares), k2.id)
-      // the election state contains all the shares, if we tried to add another share
-      // this would be a compiler error:
-      // val threeShares = Election.addShare(oneShare, k2.createShare(readyForShares), k2.id) <-- doesn't compile

       // combine the shares from the keymaker trustees, this produces the election public key
       // the compiler makes sure that this is possible because the election state contails all the shares val combined = Election.combineShares(twoShares)

       // since we are using storing information in election as if it were a bulletin board, all
       // the information is stored in a wire-compatible format, that is strings/jsons whatever
       // we reconstruct the public key as if it had been read from such a format